The sticky note has curled at its lower-right corner. Under that small shadow, half of a sentence is visible. Your finger already knows where to lift.

 For a side-opening door, rotate the sticky note so the adhesive strip runs along the left edge.
 Now it opens like a tiny book cover.

 The outside gets a small label.
-The exposed page underneath gets the longer memory.
+The exposed page underneath gets one extra sentence.

 - outside: kitchen